DiscontinuedUpdate: Brooks Ghost 11

 Updates to Brooks Ghost 10

-- Brooks made it a point to reduce the weight of the newer version of the Ghost to make the shoe more lightweight.
+- Brooks made it a point to reduce the weight of the newer version of the Ghost to make the shoe more lightweight than the previous Ghost 7.
 The 9th version of the shoe weighed approximately 10.6 ounces (301 grams), while this most recent version weighs in at around 10.4 ounces (295 grams).

 - The design of the upper was revamped to give the shoe more of an updated look.
 The color palette used on the fabrics is more matching and two-toned.
 The flashy detailing on the shoe’s predecessor was removed, giving way to minimal yet sleeker upper accents.